Skip to content

 Two consequences:

-Distro packaging policies (Debian Policy, Fedora Packaging Guidelines, openSUSE's, …) generally forbid bundled or statically-linked third-party libraries and require everything to link against system shared libs.
+Distro packaging policies (Debian Policy, Fedora Packaging Guidelines, openSUSE's, and others) generally forbid bundled or statically-linked third-party libraries and require everything to link against system shared libs.
 That rule exists because the distro maintains the entire dependency graph: one libfoo security update flows to every consumer at once.
 Bundled copies break that guarantee.

 Where static linkage is the right call: